gajdulj/gajdulj.github.io/_posts/2025-06-13-The-10x-engineer.markdown

 Do they produce 10x more commits?
 Do they build 10x more pipelines and dashboards?

-When I was getting started, the image I had in mind of a 10x engineer was a person who delivers results 10x faster.
+When I was getting started, the image I had in mind of a 10x engineer was a person who delivers 10x faster or 10x more.

 However, having met some incredibly talented people, I realized it's not always about the speed.
 As crazy as it may sound, those who seemed to push the projects forward the most did not seem to write that much code altogether.